 That’s only half the story, though, as GTA Online, the game’s bundled online mode, is a huge RPG where players build their criminal empire, recruit other players to heist with, and generally just create insane amounts of chaos.
 Players have even used GTA 5 mods to create a roleplay haven.
 If you’d like to check out, we would recommend our GTA RP guide.

 Really, it’s no surprise that it’s the third-best-selling game in history.
-Years of updates, including the massive Diamond Casino expansion, have transformed the game completely, allowing players to plan and execute complicated heists, manage a broad range of businesses, and – naturally – curate a collection of hyper cars to that would make Jay Leno blush.
+Years of updates, including the massive GTA Diamond Casino expansion, have transformed the game completely, allowing players to plan and execute complicated heists, manage a broad range of businesses, and – naturally – curate a collection of new GTA cars that would make Jay Leno blush.

 Those folks at Rockstar know a little something about being outlaws, and Red Dead Redemption 2 achieved what many thought would be impossible – delivering a more than worthy prequel to the original Red Dead Redemption, easily one of the best western games on PC.